Behavioral signals in the Connect web library (Pro)

 Signals in activity feed

-As you expand a user session, you can see 5 most recent add-to-cart and order signals associated with it (the identification signal isn't visible there).
-All in all, the activity feed displays the last 1000 signals or signals from the last 30 days.
-In some cases newly added signals may not be immediately visible.
+The activity feed displays the last 1000 signals or signals from the last 30 days.
+In some cases, newly added signals may not be immediately visible.

-To view all three signals without limitations, navigate to Behavioral management > Signal management and click on a signal type.
+To view all signals without limitations, navigate to Behavioral management > Signal management and click on a signal type.

 Signal management in Connect